vitar/3sf/src/index.md

 Where most frameworks describe *how teams deliver*, 3SF explains **how organizations align** — showing how engagement, delivery, and value form an integrated system of trust and flow.

+3SF is built on the theoretical foundation of the **Human Cooperation System (HCS)** — a diagnostic system that defines the 25 stable functions required for sustainable cooperation.<br/>
+While HCS explains *how* cooperation works at a systemic level, 3SF applies these principles to software delivery ecosystems, transforming theory into actionable governance and measurable value.

 At its core lies a simple triangle:

 ```